CodyStride/Cody_Stride-soen341projectF2023/Sprint_1/TaskBreakdown.md

 <!-- CRUD operations on brokers -->
 ## User story 4
-This type of user, the system administrators specifically, will be able to perform CRUD operations on brokers.
-They'll be able to manage broker accounts by deleting them, or even have the ability to create some brokers accounts.
-This user could also manage the information associated with the accounts of the different brokers.
-In order to do this, the user must have a page where he can view a full list of the broker's different accounts.
+### User Description
+As a user, specifically a system administrator, I should be able to add and remove broker accounts and manage information associated with the accounts.

 ### Task Breakdown
 - [ ] Create a database of brokers accounts